-To check out seeds, fill out our online Seed Request Form or a Paper Seed Request Form.
-Fill out the form to request the seeds you would like to borrow (borrowers are limited to five packets of seeds).
+To check out seeds, fill out our Online Seed Request Form or a Paper Seed Request Form.
+Fill out the form to request the seeds you would like to borrow (borrowers are limited to ten packets of seeds, per month).
 One of our employees will fill your seed request and you can pick up your seed packets just like you would if you had requested a book.
 When the season ends and the plants “go to seed,” save some for yourself and return the rest for the Seed Library.

 Do I have to return seeds?

 We encourage donations back to the Seed Library, but you are under no obligation to save and return seeds.
 We want you to learn the basics of gardening and seed saving, first.